-Swimming pool Safety Covers are designed to be able to withstand an adult or child falling onto the cover and are obviously a good choice for families and pet-owners.
-They are typically made of heavy duty, vinyl material and may be supported with bars or runners along the side of the pool and can be manual or automatic, and can be deployed via a roller.
+Swimming pool safety covers are designed to be able to withstand an adult or child falling onto the cover and are obviously a good choice for families and pet owners.
+They are typically made of heavy duty, vinyl material and may be supported with bars or runners along the side of the pool.
+Safety covers can be manual or automatic and can be deployed via a roller.

 Unlike solar or slatted covers they provide a complete barrier between the pool water and the environment so in addition to their safety properties they also provide a superior reduction in evaporation.
 However, this also means that they fully block out sunlight, which means that there is far less warming of the water from the sun whilst the pool is not in use.

-The nature of a Safety Cover means that it completely isolates the pool from the elements in a way that solar covers or slatted covers cannot so if leaves from trees falling into the pool are a consideration then you should opt for a Safety Cover.
+The nature of a safety cover means that it completely isolates the pool from the elements in a way that solar covers or slatted covers cannot.

 Also bear in mind that any cover will prevent chlorine from evaporating from your pool as a gas, which means the concentration in the water will remain higher whilst the cover is closed – meaning you will need to ensure your chlorinator is properly set to allow for this (typically 30%-60% lower depending on the cover type and ambient conditions).
 As with all things related to swimming pools – if in doubt, consult an expert to ensure this is set correctly.